Next Book in the Series Browse A–Z

 Publication Reading Order

-The A Villain’s Story FBI Mystery is a Mystery / Literary Fiction series by Mary Stone, comprising 11 books published between 2023 and 2024.
-Books are listed in publication order, which is the recommended reading sequence.
+The A Villain’s Story FBI Mystery is a Mystery / Literary Fiction series by Mary Stone, made up of 11 books published between 2023 and 2024.
+It begins with Origins of Justice (Short Story) (2023), and is best read in publication order.
+The most recent entry is End of Justice (2024), spanning 1 years of storytelling.

 Mary Stone is an American author and playwright.
 Born in 1941 in Clarksville, Tennessee, Stone's early life and education are not publicly known.
 Her literary career began with the publication of her first novel, "Crazy in Alabama," in 1990.
 The novel was a critical and commercial success, winning the Lillian Smith Book Award and being adapted into a major motion picture in 1999.
 Stone has since published several other novels, including "The Widow's Tale" (1992), "Saving Grace" (1996), and "Nobody's Fool" (2001).
 Her work often explores themes of family, loss, and the complexities of Southern culture.
 In addition to her novels, Stone has also written plays, including "Cradle of Fire" (2005) and "The Christian Brothers School" (2010).
 Her plays have been produced in theaters throughout the United States.
 Throughout her career, Mary Stone has received numerous awards and accolades for her writing.
 Her work has been praised for its authenticity, its insightful portrayal of human nature, and its evocative use of language.